 Applying heat to the shins before training will warm up the tissues and help circulate blood through the muscles making them more efficient.

-Read more on treatment and rehabilitation of shin splints.
+Read more on the treatment and rehabilitation of shin splints.